aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 Ensure that your data has been restored successfully by listing the indices and checking the document count for your migrated data.

-To list all indices in your Aiven for OpenSearch service, use the following API call, where `SERVICE_URL` is your Aiven for OpenSearch service URL:
+To view all indices in your Aiven for OpenSearch service, use the following API call, replacing `SERVICE_URL` with your actual service URL:

 ```bash
 curl $SERVICE_URL/_cat/indices?v&expand_wildcards=all